GuillaumeCandela/GuillaumeCandela.github.io/_projects/2_project.md

 - **Audience Growth**: Over 5,300 followers across platforms within the first year
 - **Academic Recognition**: Cited by scholars as an example of effective public history communication
-- **Community Impact**: Direct messages from Indigenous community members expressing gratitude for visibility
+- **Community Impact**: Direct messages from Indigenous and Latin American community members expressing gratitude for visibility
 - **Educational Reach**: Posts used in university courses across multiple countries
 - **Media Attention**: Featured in academic discussions about digital humanities and public engagement